diasks2/proz/README.md

 POST WIWO

-Uses OAuth2 with the `wiwo.post` default scope.
+Uses OAuth2 with the `wiwo` default scope.
 Use the [omniauth-proz](https://github.com/diasks2/omniauth-proz) gem to easily authenticate.

 Send a JSON object with the following fields.
 Only the "message" is required.
 * message (string) - a plain text message.